England beat Australia in World Cup thriller

 It is only the second time the Roses have beaten Australia since their Commonwealth Games triumph in 2018.

-Both sides will compete Saturday's semi-finals against either Jamaica, New Zealand or South Africa.
+Both sides will compete in Saturday's semi-finals against either Jamaica, New Zealand or South Africa.

 England were already assured of their last four place going into the match on Thursday, but the result means they maintain their unbeaten record with six wins from six.